Tunnelsats/tunnelsats/FAQ.md

 ## Frequently asked Questions

 ### Why should I use this?
 Providing Lightning ⚡ Services is about privacy, reliability, connectivity, speed and liquidity.
 Relying your node connectivity to a single service **Tor** is a risk, as anyone running a lightning node can testify.
-With Hybrid[^1] connectivity, you offer your payment and routing services to be [faster](https://blog.lnrouter.app/lightning-payment-speed-2022), more reliable, and yet, there is a privacy concern when you do it with your home-IP: you expose your _rough_ location of your node, potentially your home.
-With our solution **Tunnelsats**, you get the best of both worlds.
+With Hybrid[^1] connectivity, you offer your payment and routing services to be [faster](https://blog.lnrouter.app/lightning-payment-speed-2022), more reliable, and yet, there is a privacy concern when you do it with your home-IP: you both expose your _rough_ location of your node, potentially your home and your node's system to attacks from the internet.
+With our solution **Tunnel⚡Sats**, you get the best of both worlds.
 Your node and home IP stays hidden, behind Tor and our VPS public IP address, which will be your node's face to the public internet.
 You may see higher reliability causing not only higher uptime, fewer peer nodes offline, but also greater routing numbers.
 This isn't a promise, but an eventually expected outcome.

 You also provide better user experience for customers actually using lightning as a payment system, which you could argue is the largest benefit.

+### Why choose Tunnel⚡Sats over other VPN providers?
+Running a lightning nodes behind a VPN requires a range of features public VPN providers usually do not offer. **Tunnel⚡Sats** is specially designed for the lightning node use case in mind.
+So we pack up everything that's needed:
+- static VPN IP: no more disconnects due to changing VPN IPs and no hassle setting up Dynamic DNS
+- static forwarded Ports: assign VPN's port to your node config and you are good to go
+- split-tunneling: we exclude Tor traffic automatically from routing through the VPN network.
+Contrary to "Tor over VPN", this enables redundancy of connectivity for your node meaning: If Tor goes down, VPN still plays and vice versa.

-### Is your service reliable
+### Is your service reliable?
 We use premium VPS Services with tight SLAs and proven, recorded high uptime.
 We also setup servers across different service providers to allow for switches in case something out of our control happens.
 We also setup tight monitoring systems for our VMs, with alert mechanisms and coverage by 3 people in operations.
 That said, we're early in our offering and happily provide regular uptime metrics when we enter beta phase, to provide more objective reliability data here.

 ### Do you store my data?
 If so, which one and how do you use it?